marrink-lab/bentopy/README.md

 _Determine the compartments in `chrom_mem.gro` and automatically select the innermost compartment (`--autofill`).
-From that selected compartment, write a mask to `mask.npz`_
+From that selected compartment, write a mask to `mask.npz`._

 ### _grocat_

 As the name suggests, _grocat_ is a tool for concatenating `gro` files.
 Though this is a relatively simple operation, _grocat_ provides a convenient way of telling apart different sections of large models by optionally specifying a new residue name for a whole file in the argument list by appending `:<residue name>` to a file path.

 ```console
 bentopy grocat chromosome.gro:CHROM membrane.gro:MEM -o chrom_mem.gro